IU-Capstone-Project-2025/open-labs-share/services/labs-service/LABS_README.md

 ## Purpose

 The **Labs** service on the **Open Labs Share** platform is the central repository of all laboratory work in the system.
-It provides a single point of management for educational content and access to file resources.
-It allows:
+It provides a single point of management for educational content and access to file resources
-- **Teachers** to create, publish, and review lab assignments
-- **Students** to upload their solutions (submissions), receive grades and feedback
-- **Administrators** to control the quality of the content and the verification process

 ## Functionality